emeraldwiznv/hello-world/README.md

 # hello-world
 Just another repository

-Just a guy from Missouri making a Bible app
+Just a guy wanting to learn how to make a simple app on GitHub